 When the Oyster Perpetual made its debut in 1931, it combined the brand's two most important technologies: a waterproof case and a self-winding movement.
 Since then, it has become one of the brand's most beloved watches, praised for its simple, refined elegance.
-2020 update: the suggested retail price starts at $4,850 for the smallest model and increases with size.
+Suggested retail price starts at $5,300 for the smallest model and increases with size.
 Shop our entire selection of certified pre-owned models by visiting our used Rolex watches page.

 The biggest single update to the collection is an all-new 41mm model joining the lineup, replacing the 39mm version that previously occupied the position of the largest size available.
 While the new 41mm size is welcomed by many collectors, there are an equal number that are sad to see the 39mm model discontinued, as it occupied a bit of a sweet-spot in terms of case sizing within the brand's catalog.

 The addition of all-new movements and new case sizes is certainly big news for the collection, but just as exciting to collectors are the new dial colors available for the new 2020 watches.
 For a number of years, the collection has been offered with dials that are often more colorful and playful than those found on other Rolex timepieces.
 However the new dials for 2020 take this one step further, embracing bright and vivid colors that are highly reminiscent of the vintage Stella Dials from the 1970s.

 Relative to other watches offered by the brand, this timepiece has historically not been a very difficult model to acquire.
 While watches in this collection have always retained their value extremely well, the massive price premiums found on sports models often do not exist for this model, and rarely do pre-owned examples sell for more than their brand-new retail prices.